chtz/PoorManScriptingLanguageWeb/README.md

 # PoorManScriptingLanguageWeb

-A STATELESS workflow engine ;-)
+A STATELESS workflow engine (i.e. client is responsible for storing workflow instance state).

-Pre-alpha - use at your own risk...
+This is pre-alpha stuff - use it at your own risk.

+Pre-Cond: https://github.com/chtz/PoorManScriptingLanguage "maven installed locally".

 ## Sample